jsilalahi/neo-php/docs/authentication.md

 // Setup Auth using GuzzleHttpClient implementation
 $auth = new Auth($httpClient);

-// Now, you can use Auth
+// Now, you can use $auth
 ```

 Feel free to using your own HTTP Client implementation as necessary.
 You may need to implement the `DynEd\Neo\HttpClients\HttpClientInterface` and write code for the `get`, `post`, `put`, `patch`, and `delete` method in your custom implementation.
 The new custom HTTP Client would look something like this: